What is CPA?

 For each campaign, you can expect a certain CR% (conversion rate) based on the targeting, type of offer, country, etc. When setting the CPA goal, you need to consider the bid you set and the expected CR%.

 Here is a simple way to estimate CPA goal:

 Bid/Expected CR% = CPA

 The bid is $0.02/the expected CR 1% = CPA goal should be $2.

 Keep in mind that the bid should be competitive, and if you increase the bid, you should increase the CPA goal respectively.

 The bid is increased to 0.05, the expected CR is 1% = the new CPA goal should be $5.

 By enabling this option, we will optimize the campaign to meet the CPA goal.

-You are required to implement StartApp postback for enabling the CPA Goal optimization, learn more about how to implement our postback here .
+You are required to implement StartApp postback for enabling CPA goal optimization.
+Learn more about how to implement our postback here.

-If you don't enable this option you will still be able to see the CPA goal in the reports and analyze, however, we will not take it into consideration in our optimization process.
+If you do not enable this option, you will still be able to see and analyze the CPA goal in the reports.
+However, we will not take it into consideration in the optimization process.